 |Written Examination||99||1||M||20||Take away written exam.
 48 hours.
 Class Yiddish language test|

 |Written Examination||99||2||M||20||Take away written exam.
 48 hours.
 Class Yiddish language test|

 Assessment Rationale And Relationship

-The class language tests test students’ familiarity with some basic components of the Yiddish language.
+The take aaway language tests examine students’ familiarity with the basic components of the Yiddish language.
 The Essay tests students’ ability to apply that knowledge to specific case studies.